 “It was likely the thunderstorm that kept you awake.”

 “Thunderstorm?
 Did we have a thunderstorm?”
 He shook his head.
 “I must have slept through it.”

 “If you slept through it, I would wager you got enough sleep,” Darcy said.
-“Having seen you often in the morning, I can guarantee this is the way you often feel when you waken.”
+“Having seen you often in the morning, however, I can guarantee this is the way you often look – and feel – when you waken.”

 Bingley laughed.
 “I suppose that is the truth.
 That is why I need my coffee before I talk to anyone!”
 He looked at Elizabeth.
 “How are you this morning, Miss Bennet?
 Did the storm keep you awake?”

 She unwittingly looked at Darcy, who was watching her.
 “It did waken me.
-In fact, I came down for a short while to watch it.”
+In fact, I came in here for a short while to watch it.”

 “Oh, you are one of those,” he laughed.
 “Just like Darcy.
 I am surprised you did not encounter him.”

 Elizabeth felt her cheeks warm as Bingley sat down.
 She was certainly not going to say anything, and she hoped Mr. Darcy would not, either.